 This course surveys the issues that have sparked the greatest curiosity among film scholars throughout cinema's first century, such as: What is the specificity of the film image?
 What constitutes cinema as an art?
 How is authorship in the cinema to be accounted for?
 Is the cinema a language, or does it depart significantly from linguistic coordinates?
 How does one begin to construct a history of the cinema?
 What constitutes valid or useful film research?
 Readings will include Epstein, Eisenstein, Bazin, Truffaut, Wollen, Mulvey, Benjamin, Kracauer, and others.
-(Formerly FMMC 0344) (FMMC 0101 or FMMC 0102 or FMMC 0131 or FMMC 0231 or instructor approval) 3 hrs. lect./3 hrs. screen.
+(Formerly FMMC 0344) (FMMC 0101 or FMMC 0102 or instructor approval) 3 hrs. lect./3 hrs. screen.